ciemekk92/group_project_inf_nst_2021_ps3/backend/README.md

-# "PROJECT_NAME"
+# "Boardel"

 Backend application written in node.js, Express and Typescript

-## Requirements
+## Prerequisites

 - Install Node.js 16.13.0 LTS

-## Application building

-- "npm install" - in terminal, use this command to build project
+- Type "npm install" to install all necessary packages

 ## Application running

-### Commands that allows to run project on localhost on 8080 port.
+#### Run project on localhost.

+"npm run start-dev" - starts server at port in .env with auto refreshing. (default is 8080)

+#### Run project on production.

-- "npm start" - server with auto refreshing on changes detection (type it in root directory)
+"npm run start-prod" - starts server at port in .env with auto refreshing. (default is 8080)
-- "nodemon" -same as above
-- "node ."